jamesmh/PersonalBlog/source/_drafts/Dependency-Injection-In-NET-Core.md

 Dependency injection allows us to "bind" a specific type to be used globally in place of, for example, a specific interface.

-At runtime, we rely on the DI system to create new instances of these objects for us.
+At runtime we rely on the DI system to create new instances of these objects for us.
 All the dependencies are handled automatically.

 In .NET Core, you might do something like this to tell the DI system what classes we want to use when asking for certain interfaces, etc.